 Mandatory Minimum Sentence

-The charges of PC 266h pimping and PC 266i pandering are very serious and most times you will go to prison if you actually end up getting convicted of one of those two offenses.
+The charges of PC 266h pimping and PC 266i pandering are severe, and most times, you will go to prison if you get convicted of one of those two offenses.

 Negotiation with prosecutor

-If your attorney can negotiate a resolution where you don't actually plead guilty or no-contest to a pimping and pandering charge, then it is possible to end up with a non-prison sentence, even a non-jail sentence.
+Suppose your attorney can negotiate a resolution where you don't plead guilty or no-contest to pimping and pandering charges.
+In that case, it is possible to end up with a non-prison sentence, even a non-jail sentence.

-Of course, that's going to depend on a number of different factors when you're talking about cases in the realm of pimping and pandering.
+Of course, that's going to depend on several different factors when you're talking about cases in the realm of pimping and pandering.

-For example, sometimes it's difficult to tell whether or not the alleged pimp is actually a “john,” meaning, maybe the alleged pimp is not getting part of the money and is just somebody who is having sex with a woman for money.
+For example, sometimes it's difficult to tell whether or not the alleged pimp is a “john,” meaning maybe the alleged pimp is not getting part of the money and is just somebody who is having sex with a woman for money.

 Factors That Determine Charges